[X] CLOSEMAIN MENU

 Lisa Bero, PhD is a Chief Scientist at the Center for Bioethics and Humanities at Colorado University.
 She is a leader in evidence synthesis, meta-research and studying commercial determinants of health, focusing on tobacco control, pharmaceutical policy, and public health.
 She provides international leadership for multidisciplinary teams studying the quality, use and implementation of research for health and health policy.
 Dr. Bero has developed and validated qualitative and quantitative methods for assessing bias in the design, conduct and dissemination of research.
 She has pioneered the utilization of internal industry documents and transparency databases to understand corporate tactics and motives for influencing research evidence.
 She is internationally recognized for her work and serves on national and international guidelines committees such as US National Academies of Science Committees and the World Health Organization Essential Medicines.

-Lariah Edwards, PhD is an Associate Research Scientist at the Department of Environmental Health Sciences at Columbia University’s School of Mailman School of Public Health.
+Lariah Edwards, PhD is an Associate Research Scientist at the Department of Environmental Health Sciences at Columbia University’s Mailman School of Public Health.
 She is also an alumna Fellow and current Assistant Director of Agents of Change in Environmental Justice.
 Dr. Edwards’ research focuses on understanding the health effects of and addressing exposure disparities to hormone-altering chemicals commonly found in consumer and personal care products.
 As part of this work, she collaborates with WE ACT for Environmental Justice on its campaign that seeks to educate consumers about the dangers of toxic beauty products.
 Dr. Edwards also draws on her experience in the areas of chemical policy and regulatory applications and science communication, as she feels addressing exposure disparities requires a multidisciplinary approach.